spacetelescope/style-guides/guides/python.md

 Testing is critical to making sure the software works and that it continues to work when the code or dependencies are updated.
-The following is specific to STScI python packages but general recommendations for the testing infrastructure will be described elsewhere along with suggested workflows.
+The following is specific to STScI Python packages but general recommendations for the testing infrastructure will be described elsewhere along with suggested workflows.